typemill/docs/05-info/04-Markdown-Test.md

 Scroll down to the end of the page[^2] and look for the footnotes.

-Footnotes won't work with the visual editor right now, so please use the raw mode for them.
+Footnotes won't work with the visual editor right now, so please use the raw text mode for them.

 ## Abbreviations